Samuel L. Jackson accepts honorary Oscar in emotional ceremony

 2019′s Best Picture winner, “Green Book,” was criticized for presenting a sanitized view of race relations in America.
 And outrage at the Academy escalated in 2020, when Cynthia Erivo, who was nominated for Best Actress for “Harriet,” was the only Black actor to receive a nomination.

-In the years since, the Academy has diversified its membership and introduced slew of new rules meant to increase inclusion.
+In the years since, the Academy has diversified its membership and introduced new rules meant to increase inclusion.
 Set to go into effect in 2024, the rules have been met with mixed reviews.
 Last year was considered a “landmark year” for diversity at the Oscars, with Black actors represented in nearly all the top categories

-For Samuel L. Jackson, the Oscar he now owns is one he should have had long before.
-“Oscars don’t move the comma on your check,” told the Times, adding that it’s all about getting butts in seats.
+For Samuel L. Jackson, the Oscar he now owns is one he feels he should have had long before.
+“Oscars don’t move the comma on your check,” he told the Times, adding that it’s all about getting butts in seats.
 “I’ve done a good job of doing that.”